-2.1.5 Signalling systems
+2.1.6 Signalling systems

-The signalling systems of RFC North Sea-Mediterranean progressively migrate from legacy national systems to ERTMS.
-Section 6.2.1 about the interoperable system presents in detail the planning of the ETCS deployment on the corridor lines.
+ERTMS is progressively deployed on the RFC North Sea - Mediterranean lines.
+Section 6.2.3 about the interoperable system presents in detail the planning of the ETCS deployment.

-2.1.6 Maximum axle load
+2.1.7 Maximum axle load

-According to the TEN-T standards, the axle load on the core network should be at least 22.5 tons per axle.
+According to the TEN-T standards, the axle load on the core network should be at least 22.5 ton per axle.
 All RFC North Sea-Mediterranean lines (with the exception of the small section to the Port of Calais) comply with this standard.

-2.1.7 Train Length
+2.1.8 Train length